Darshan Academy: Overview

+The school motto is "creating generations of peacemakers."

 Magazine

 The annual school magazine is Darshanika.
 It contains articles on various school events of the past year, literary works from students of all standards and achievements, as well as accolades received by students and school staff in the past year.
-The magazine consists of text, primarily in English, Spanish, Hindi, Sanskrit and other regional languages.
+The magazine consists of text, primarily in English, Spanish, Hindi, Sanskrit, and other regional languages.

-Subjects

-The following subjects are offered in Class 11th and are continued in 12th: